clegganator259/connect4testsuite/Readme.md

 To install run `make`
 To run the test suites run `make test`

+Ensure your web service is running on the host in the .env file, and on the port defined in the env file

 ## Specification

 This is a webapp that allows users to play games of connect 4 against